wellsst/wellsst.github.io/_posts/2019-04-27-oils-aint-oils.md

    * Grapeseed oil - is low in saturated fat and has a high smoke point, which makes it a healthy choice for all kinds of cooking and grilling

    * Macadamia oil - mechanically extracted in a technique similar to extra virgin olive oil.
-High in monounsaturates (about 80 per cent), it's more stable than many other polyunsaturated fats and has a high smoke point.
+High in mono-unsaturates (about 80 per cent), it's more stable than many other polyunsaturated fats and has a high smoke point.

    * Rice bran oil - Extracted from the bran and the germ, has a relatively high smoke point.
 Equal amounts of monounsaturated and polyunsaturated - and some good plant sterols but it's industrially processed, not mechanically extracted